-- Migraine – around 40% of migraines sufferers will experience vertigo as a component of a migraine episode.
+Around 40% of migraines sufferers will experience vertigo as a component of a migraine episode.

-- Mal de debarquement – upon disembarking from travel on water by boat, some people will experience a lasting sensation of movement as if they were still on the water.
+Upon disembarking from travel on water by boat, some people will experience a lasting sensation of movement as if they were still on the water.
 This can also occur following automobile, train, or air travel.
 This illusion of movement is common and usually resolves quickly but people with mal de debarquement can experience vertigo and other false sensations of motion for months or years after the initial occurrence.

-- Acoustic neuroma – an acoustic neuroma is a benign tumor that forms on the main nerve (cranial nerve VIII) that conducts balance signals from the inner ear to the brain.
+An acoustic neuroma is a benign tumor that forms on the main nerve (cranial nerve VIII) that conducts balance signals from the inner ear to the brain.

 MS is an unpredictable neurological condition that causes the myelin sheath around nerves to become damaged or destroyed.
 When this affects the nerves that help to control balance, vertigo and dizziness can result.

-- Pregnancy – many changes that occur in the body during pregnancy including hormone balance, blood sugar regulation, and pressure on blood vessels from an expanding uterus can cause dizziness or vertigo to occur.
+Many changes that occur in the body during pregnancy including hormone balance, blood sugar regulation, and pressure on blood vessels from an expanding uterus can cause dizziness or vertigo to occur.